RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

    | mlx4_ib             | Older Infiniband firmware             | 6             | 24 / 40 / 64 |
    +---------------------+---------------------------------------+---------------+--------------+

-To request nodes with updated Infiniband firmware for your MPI-based jobs:
+To request nodes with updated InfiniBand firmware for your MPI-based jobs:

   .. code-block:: bash